sarakendig/TouchBASEnode/README.md

 ## What is it?

-WeLink is a video chat application with a realtime peer 2 peer video.
+TouchBASE is a video chat application with a realtime peer 2 peer video.
 Users are able to use video to call each other as well as chat in real time in a private room.

 This application uses socket.io and peerjs to implement the real-time messaging between users.